How to Set Up and Use Your Amazon Fire TV Stick

-There is a decent collection of games made specifically for the Fire TV Stick, which work with the Alexa Remote.
+There are some brilliant games available for the Fire TV Stick , which work with the Alexa Remote.
 You can find them by pressing Home, going to Apps, pressing Down, and going to Games.
 For a demonstration, we’ll use the Flappy Birds Family game as an example.

 - Navigate to the Flappy Birds Family app and press Select

 - Wait for the game to finish downloading.
 Once the button changes to Run, press Select